wars2k/booktracker/README.md

 - Add books with metadata provided by the Google Books API.
 - Add books manually without using an external metadata provider.
 - Organize books into collections.
+- Create customer reading/writing challenges and track your progress.
 - Write private journal entries about a book.
 - View book-related statistics like books read per month, etc.
 - Multi-user support.